ben-marino/sociallyfed-ai-workflow/docs/ARCHITECTURE.md

 # Communication Protocol: Senior Claude

 ## Input Format
-- Daily briefs with current state
+- Daily briefs with the current state
 - Feature requests with requirements
 - Implementation reports for review